JBZoo/CSV-Blueprint/README.md

   validate:csv [options]

 Options:
-  -c, --csv=CSV                    Path(s) to validate.
+  -c, --csv=CSV                    Specify the path(s) to the CSV files you want to validate.
-                                   You can specify path in which CSV files will be searched (max depth is 10).
-                                   Feel free to use glob pattrens.
-Usage examples:
-                                   /full/path/file.csv, p/file.csv, p/*.csv, p/**/*.csv, p/**/name-*.csv, **/*.csv, etc. (multiple values allowed)
-  -s, --schema=SCHEMA              Path(s) to schema file(s).
-It can be a YAML, JSON or PHP.
-See examples on GitHub.
-                                   Also, you can specify path in which schema files will be searched (max depth is 10).
-                                   Feel free to use glob pattrens.
-Usage examples:
-                                   /full/path/file.yml, p/file.yml, p/*.yml, p/**/*.yml, p/**/name-*.json, **/*.php, etc.
+                                   This can include a direct path to a file or a directory to search with a maximum depth of 10 levels.
+                                   Examples: :/full/path/name.csv; p/file.csv; p/*.csv; p/**/*.csv; p/**/name-*.csv; **/*.csv
                                     (multiple values allowed)
+  -s, --schema=SCHEMA              Specify the path(s) to the schema file(s), supporting YAML, JSON, or PHP formats.
+                                   Similar to CSV paths, you can direct to specific files or search directories with glob patterns.
+                                   Examples: /full/path/name.yml; p/file.yml; p/*.yml; p/**/*.yml; p/**/name-*.yml; **/*.yml
+                                    (multiple values allowed)
-  -S, --skip-schema[=SKIP-SCHEMA]  Skip schema validation.
+  -S, --skip-schema[=SKIP-SCHEMA]  Skips schema validation for quicker checks when the schema's correctness is certain.
-                                   If you are sure that the schema is correct, you can skip this check.
-                                   Empty value or "yes" will be treated as "true". [default: "no"] -r, --report=REPORT              Report output format.
-Available options:
+                                   Use any non-empty value or "yes" to activate [default: "no"] -r, --report=REPORT              Determines the report's output format.
-                                   ["text", "table", "github", "gitlab", "teamcity", "junit"] [default: "table"] -Q, --quick[=QUICK]              Immediately terminate the check at the first error found.
+                                   Available options: text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]              Stops the validation process upon encountering the first error, accelerating the check but limiting error visibility.
-                                   Of course it will speed up the check, but you will get only 1 message out of many.
-                                   If any error is detected, the utility will return a non-zero exit code.
+                                   Returns a non-zero exit code if any error is detected.
+                                   Enable by setting to any non-empty value or "yes".
+                                    [default: "no"]
-                                   Empty value or "yes" will be treated as "true". [default: "no"] --debug                      It's ONLY for debugging and advanced profiling!
+      --debug                      Intended solely for debugging and advanced profiling purposes.
+                                   Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
       --no-progress                Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                    It has major priority then --non-zero-on-error.
 It's on your own risk!